 The 11 December issue was reruns from 1995 since I was down with the flu.
 One of those stories was this one (which dealt with trying to embarrass journalists into better writing so there aren’t so many errors in the paper).
 It was only the second “rerun column” ever in 11-1/2 years of weekly True issues.

 Well Guess What?
-That made it really easy to discover that there are newspapers out there that don’t buy True as a feature column (yes, I did sell it to newspapers as a column), but use items from it anyway!
+That made it really easy to discover that there are newspapers out there that don’t buy True as a feature column (yes, I do sell it to newspapers as a column), but use items from it anyway!
 That’s absolutely theft.
 They stole something I sell to make a living.

 One of the culprits was the Toronto Star, who even used my tagline as if it was their words.
 I probably would have caught them, but someone else did first: Regret the Error, an entertaining newspaper blog.

 RtE’s editor wrote me on New Year’s Day to ask if I was aware of the plagiarism, and would I comment on it?
-I was not, and did.
+I was not, and did:

 It’s not the only recent newspaper blunder of taking stuff from the Internet: the Los Angeles Times recently ran a front page(!) story that a reporter sourced from the Internet; it turned out to be a hoax.